gmadhu89/academic-projects/Machine-Learning/face-recognition/README.md

 1. Analyze images of 2 subjects (persons) from Yale Face dataset, and obtain the top 6 eigen faces for each subject.
 2. Perform classification of image using Eigen faces (after PCA), by calculating projection residual of test images with the eigen faces for each subject.

-Face_Recognition.html - Contains results of the implementation for face recognition.
+Face_Recognition.pdf - Contains results of the implementation for face recognition.

 Source code will be provided upon request.